pedromoraes/zinc-search-monolog-handler/README.md

-# Kafka Monolog Handler
+# Zinc Search Monolog Handler

-ZincSearch  Monolog Handler is used for pushing laravel log into the ZincSearch for collection and analysis
+ZincSearch  Monolog Handler is used for pushing laravel log into the ZincSearch for collection and analysis.Zinc is a search engine that does full text indexing.
+It is a lightweight alternative to Elasticsearch and runs using a fraction of the resources.
+It uses bluge as the underlying indexing library.

+It is very simple and easy to operate as opposed to Elasticsearch which requires a couple dozen knobs to understand and tune which you can get up and running in 2 minutes

+It is a drop-in replacement for Elasticsearch if you are just ingesting data using APIs and searching using kibana (Kibana is not supported with zinc.
+Zinc provides its own UI).

 ## Requirements